bclemenzi/java-xml/README.md

 Features
 --------
-  * Support for create new XML document objects
+  * Support for creating new XML document objects
   * Support for importing existing XML documents from your file system
   * Support for importing existing XML documents from a String
   * Support for adding child elements and their attributes